ArmaMC/ArmaMcDayz/README.md

-# Arma MC - DayZ
+# Arma MC - Downloads
-Welcome to the Arma MC Github.
-Currently in the works setting it up but if you would like to contribute to the language files you can.
-If you contribute to the development you will be credited down below.
+Welcome to the download section for Arma MC if you were looking to contribute click the ArmaMC button and then click on the repository that your wanting to contribute to

-# Contributers
-xchow
-Phil_Man